-Tax Reform- On December 22, 2017, the U.S. government enacted the Tax Act which makes broad and complex changes to the U.S. tax code that affected the Company's fiscal year ending December 27, 2018, including, but not limited to, (1) reducing the U.S. federal corporate tax rate, (2) allowing full expensing of qualified property, (3) creating a new limitation on deductible interest expense; (4) changing rules related to uses and limitations of net operating loss carryforwards created in tax years beginning after December 31, 2017, and (5) limiting the amount of compensation that can be deducted for highly compensated officers by terminating the exclusion of performance-based compensation from the \$1 million per employee, per year limitation.
-Following the enactment of the Tax Act, the SEC staff issued SAB 118 which provides guidance on accounting for the tax effects of the Tax Act.
-SAB 118 provides a measurement period that should not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under ASC 740.
-As of December 27, 2018, the Company has recorded the impact of the reduction in the corporate tax rate, bonus depreciation that will allow for immediate expensing of qualified property and the reduction in deductions related to executive compensation.
+Tax Reform-On December 22, 2017, the U.S. government enacted the Tax Act which makes broad and complex changes to the U.S. tax code that affected the Company's fiscal year ending December 27, 2018, including, but not limited to, (1) reducing the U.S. federal corporate tax rate, (2) allowing full expensing of qualified property, (3) creating a new limitation on deductible interest expense; (4) changing rules related to uses and limitations of net operating loss carryforwards created in tax years beginning after December 31, 2017, and (5) limiting the amount of compensation that can be deducted for highly compensated officers by terminating the exclusion of performance-based compensation from the \$1 million per employee, per year limitation.
 The decrease in the U.S. federal corporate tax rate decreased NCM, Inc.'s blended state and federal rate from 38.58% during the year ended December 28, 2017 to 25.38% during the year ended December 27, 2018.

 The Company recorded a \$191.0 million reduction to the 'Payable to founding members under the TRA' related to the reduction of the U.S. federal corporate tax rate.
 The reduction was recorded as a gain of \$191.0 million within non-operating income within the Consolidated Statements of Income.
 Additionally, the Company revalued its deferred balances utilizing the lower blended state and federal rate resulting in a reduction of the net deferred tax asset of \$92.2 million.
 The reduction of the net deferred tax asset was recorded as an increase in deferred tax expense.
-The expected payments to the founding members under the TRA during 2019, as presented within the current payable to founding members under the TRA balance within the Consolidated Balance Sheet, decreased \$8.1 million due to the decrease in the U.S. federal corporate tax rate under the Tax Act.
+The payments to the founding members under the TRA during 2019, decreased \$8.0 million due to the decrease in the U.S. federal corporate tax rate under the Tax Act.

-Carryforwards- As of December 27, 2018, the Company had gross federal net operating loss carryforwards of approximately \$59.0 million, which expire in 2035 through 2038.
-As of December 27, 2018, the Company had gross state net operating loss carryforwards of approximately \$68.0 million, which expire at various dates between 2018 and 2038.
-As of December 27, 2018, the Company had gross federal and state research and experimentation tax credit carryforwards of approximately \$1.1 million, which expire at various dates between 2029 and 2038.
+Carryforwards-As of December 26, 2019, the Company had gross federal net operating loss carryforwards of approximately \$72.2 million, of which \$47.0 million will expire between 2034 through 2037 and \$25.2 million will be carried forward indefinitely.
+As of December 26, 2019, the Company had gross state net operating loss carryforwards of approximately \$79.7 million, of which \$71.3 million will expire between 2022 and 2039 and \$8.4 million will be carried forward indefinitely.
+As of December 26 2019, the Company had gross capital loss carryforwards of approximately \$0.1 million, which will expire in 2024.
+As of December 26, 2019, the Company had gross federal and state research and experimentation tax credit carryforwards of approximately \$1.5 million, which expire at various dates between 2030 and 2039.